roboconf/roboconf.github.io/en/user-guide/configuring-an-agent.md

 menus: [ "users", "user-guide" ]
 ---

-Once the agent (DM) has been installed, it needs to be configured.
+Once the agent has been installed, you have to configure it.
+If the target is a IaaS (a cloud infrastructure), you only have to specify one thing, the IaaS type (or target ID).
+All the other parameters will be set dynamically by the DM or the IaaS itself.

 The agent comes with a default configuration that needs to be updated.
 Even if the configuration is wrong, the agent will keep on running (in a degraded mode).